-This list was derived from extensive review of the Oregon Watershed Assessment Manual (OWEB, 1999).
+2This list was derived from extensive review of the Oregon Watershed Assessment Manual (OWEB, 1999).
 The numerous watershed activities that fall outside of geologic practice are not included in this discussion.

-- Geologic interpretation: using landforms, Earth materials, and surface processes to render interpretations about the history of a watershed or stream reach on geologic or historic time scales. - Hydrogeology: hyporheic conditions, groundwatersurface water interaction, and aquifer characterization; vadose zone (unsaturated soil) hydrology, porosity and permeability analyses; recharge studies, groundwater flow, spring hydrology, water quality and groundwater resource evaluation; contaminant migration; wetlands hydrology. - Engineering geology: erosion and slope stability studies; channel-bank stability analysis; landslide hazard evaluation; erosion and sedimentation analyses; road drainage analyses; abandoned mine land assessment; seismic hazard analysis including flood-plain liquefaction potential. - Channel modification and enhancement: any restoration activity involving channel modification that may result in erosion, flooding, slope instability, or alteration of groundwater conditions as defined by the practice of Engineering Geology.
+- Hydrogeology: hyporheic conditions, groundwater-surface water interaction, aquifer characterization, vadose zone (unsaturated soil) hydrology, porosity and permeability analyses, recharge studies, groundwater flow, spring hydrology, water quality and groundwater resource evaluation, contaminant migration, wetlands hydrology. - Engineering Geology: erosion and slope stability studies, channel-bank stability analysis, landslide hazard evaluation, erosion and sedimentation analyses, road drainage analyses, abandoned mine land assessment, seismic hazard analysis including floodplain liquefaction potential. - Channel Modification and Enhancement: any restoration activity involving channel modification that may result in erosion, flooding, slope instability, or alteration of groundwater conditions as defined by the practice of Engineering Geology.

-While portions of the above watershed assessment and restoration activities overlap in scope and content with allied professions, they are considered part of the geologic practice and, accordingly, may be regulated by the licensing laws administered by the Oregon State Board of Geologist Examiners.
+While portions of the above watershed assessment and restoration activities overlap in scope and content with allied professions, they are considered part of the geologic practice and accordingly, may be regulated by the licensing laws administered by the Oregon State Board of Geologist Examiners.